jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 completion of the 20th century was due to a lack of any realistic compelling alernative for these world views.

-From the point of view of The Baha'i Faith, both have much scope of improvement.
+From the point of view of The Baha'i Faith, both have much scope fore improvement.
 In this paper, we will focus on society's current view on civic governance.
-While the Baha'i Faith has much to say about economic concerns, and there is certainly an interplay between the economic system and the civic government of states, we will consider issues of economics out of the scope of this paper.(1)
+While the Baha'i Faith has much to say about economic concerns, and there is certainly an interplay between the economic system and civic government, we will consider issues of economics out of the scope of this paper.(1)

 One reason for this two-pronged world view is the complete lack of